Federal Member for Deakin 2007-2013

-As the local representative for 6 years, Mike brought his local knowledge, energy, and a wealth of experience to representing the people of Deakin.
+As a genuinely local representative for 6 years, Mike brought local knowledge, energy, and a wealth of experience to representing the people of Deakin.

-Mike is passionate about securing economic opportunities and jobs for Deakin, supporting local communities, and is focused on education and training, local infrastructure upgrades and maintaining fair work laws for working people.
+Mike is passionate about securing economic opportunities and jobs for Deakin, supporting local communities, and is focused on education and training, local infrastructure renewal and upgrades, and maintaining fair work laws for working people.

 Mike served as the Federal Labor Member for Deakin in the 42nd and 43rd Federal Parliaments from November 2007 to September 2013.